hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/645_04_tuesday_june_25.md

 their heads.
 Then they all fell into a sound sleep.

 The world is our fish basket, we must not depend upon it for enjoyment.
-Those who do are the Tâmasas or the bound.
-Then there are the Râjasas or the egotistical, who talk always about "I", "I".
+Those who do are the Tāmasas or the bound.
+Then there are the Rājasas or the egotistical, who talk always about "I", "I".
 They do good work sometimes and may become spiritual.
-But the highest are the Sâttvikas, the introspective, those who live only in the Self.
+But the highest are the Sāttvikas, the introspective, those who live only in the Self.
 These three qualities, Tamas, Rajas, and Sattva (idleness, activity, and illumination), are in everyone, and different ones predominate at